-Shireen Malekafzali currently serves as the health equity officer and senior manager for health policy, planning and equity for County Health.
+Shireen Malekafzali currently serves as the health equity officer and senior manager for Health Policy, Planning for County Health.
 She begins her new role later this month and said she looks forward to working with County, city and community leaders on the path toward operationalizing equity.